cbaddeley/Synesthesia/README.md

 _Note: All dependencies are included in the "install_requires" part of the setup.py file and should be installed when you run the application._

 ## Program Execution ##
 To run Synesthesia, after installing (via pip or local) on an Ubuntu based terminal, please restart your terminal.
-Then run the command `sudo syne`.
+Then run the command `syne` (or if that's causing issues, `sudo syne`).
 After installing any dependencies, the application will be launched.

 ## Github Repository ##